 In July 2018, we asked an AFP journalist in Kuwait to check a video that had gone viral.
 Many publications claimed the video showed a Saudi man assaulting a receptionist in a London hospital.

 But early online research put us on a different track: the assault allegedly took place in a veterinary clinic in Kuwait City.

 Our journalist visited the clinic we had identified on the internet and confirmed it was the same place, as well as obtaining a testimony from the vet attacked in the video.
 Here is the fact-check.

 A senior editor reviews each report before it is published online.

-Corrections policy: If we make a factual error we will correct it and note it on the original item.
+If we make a factual error we will correct it and note it on the original article.
 This will be clearly marked as "CORRECTION" at the bottom of the article, with the date of the modification and an explanation.
 If the mistake is significant we will take down a story and leave an explanation.
 Here is a link to all corrections.

 For clarifications or updates, we will use the "EDIT" mention at the bottom of a story.

 AFP uses the Claim Review tool in its fact checking articles.
 This includes information such as the claim being assessed, who made the claim and what was the verdict.
 It allows search engines, such as Google and Bing, to easily present fact checks in response to searches for specific claims.